-Criteria JORC Code explanation Commentary depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. they may be limited by/and show culturally sensitive areas that are confidential.
+Criteria JORC Code explanation Commentary Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. areas that are confidential.

 Section 3 Estimation and Reporting of Mineral Resources